infinum/eightshift-docs/website/blog/2022-04-25-using-assets.md

 > If you don't have it in your project, be sure to read our blog post about adding blocks and components by using [WP CLI](/blog/adding-blocks-wpcli).

-Open **_src/Blocks/components/quote/manifest.json_** and you'll see that all icons used by the component are defined inside `icons` as key-value pairs.
+Open **_src/Blocks/components/quote/manifest.json_** and you'll see that the icon used by the component is defined inside `resources` as a key-value pair.
 Key represents the name that we will use to fetch the icon, while the value is SVG code.

 ```json
 "resources": {